sustrik/250bpm/blog:163/blog.md

 Up to this point, it may still seem that Switzerland is an old-world bucolic utopia, in which politicians bow to each other and say, "After you, sir!"

-What we are interested in though is how the system copes with bad-faith actors and deliberate attemps to subvert it.
+What we are interested in though is how the system copes with bad-faith actors and deliberate attempts to subvert it.
 System based on people being decent, on the rule by consensus seems to be particularly susceptible to such attacks.

 Enter Christoph Blocher, the man whom Steve Bannon once described as "Trump before Trump".